- Location Birmingham, UK

 - Client The University of Birmingham

 The Birmingham Municipal Bank was built in 1933 to designs by reputed Midlands architect T. Cecil Howitt.
-We’ve refurbished this Grade II-listed building, located on Birmingham’s historic Centenary Square, transforming it into a new multi-functional building for the University of Birmingham.
-This city-centre site supports a public programme of cafés and galleries, collaborative workspaces, and places for events, research and meetings.
+Make's refurbishment of this Grade II-listed building, located on Birmingham’s historic Centenary Square, transforms it into a new multi-functional building for the University of Birmingham.
+The city-centre site supports a public programme of cafés and galleries, collaborative workspaces, and places for events, research and meetings.

 Our redesign is part of a broader sweep of local regeneration that includes significant changes to Centenary Square – including the introduction of a metro tram system that links to New Street Station and Snow Hill – as well as the adjacent Arena Central, the site of several other recent Make designs.
 The refurbished bank features a new south-facing extension opening onto the newly landscaped Bank Court and sits among a host of prominent neighbours, including the Stirling Prize-nominated Library of Birmingham and the landmark Hall of Memory.